 Tired of writing pentest reports?
-Let’s automate this and let you get back to hacking!
+Let’s automate this process and let you get back to hacking!
 Slides included.

-The report generator is based on another new feature that we have added: Findings.
+The report generator is based on another new feature that we’ve added: Findings.
 This is a new view in the application which contains the aggregated results of all the scans from the current workspace.
 Having this aggregation, you can now select which findings you want to include in the report and press the button Generate Report.

-You will obtain an editable report (.docx for Microsoft Word) that is well formatted and ready to be shipped to your client.
+You will obtain an editable report (.docx for Microsoft Word) that is well-formatted and ready to be shipped to your client.

 You also have the option to manually add findings obtained from outside the platform (other scanners or manually) so you are not bound to our scanners’ results.